 Note on eligibility:

 Japan tends to be more strict on eligibility requirements for students due to local customs, laws, and cultural differences.
 In general, students with specific dietary requirements (vegan, vegetarian, gluten-free, etc.) or severe allergies cannot be accommodated by the program.
 Additionally, Japan will not accept students who require ongoing medication or doctor’s care, and may not accept students with any history of mental/emotional illness or disorders including but not limited to ADD, Asperger’s Syndrome, Depression, Bipolar, Schizophrenia, eating disorders, etc. Students must be between 15 and 18 years old upon arrival in Japan and cannot have graduated from their high school in the United States.
-Japan requires a higher GPA and students with any Ds or Fs on their transcript will not be eligible.
+Japan requires a higher GPA than our other programs and students with any Ds or Fs on their transcript will not be eligible.

 Japan At a Glance